1. WHAT'S A PUBLIC BANK?

 7. HOW WILL PUBLIC BANKS BE GOVERNED?

 Each public bank will be governed by a board of qualified directors selected based on their reputation, financial knowledge, and commitment to advancing the mission and soundness of the bank.
-Unlike private banks, where board members are typically the largest investors and can earn millions of dollars for their time, public banks are owned by the public.
-As a result, elected representatives will choose a board of qualified individuals who will be held to a higher standard of accountability and transparency in their management decisions, and who will receive reasonable compensation for their work.
-This is one guardrail to help ensure that public banks are managed in the community’s best interests and not solely for the benefit of a select group of investors.
+Unlike private banks, where board members are typically the largest investors and can earn millions for their time, public banks are owned by the public.
+Elected representatives will appoint a board of qualified individuals who are held to a higher standard of accountability and transparency in their management decisions and receive reasonable compensation for their work.
+This is a key guardrail to help ensure that public banks are managed in the community’s best interest—not for the benefit of a select group of investors.

-The governance of each public bank will be informed by input during the creation of the business plan, based on the following principles:
+The governance of each public bank will be informed by public input during the creation of the business plan and based on the following principles:

-• Independent boards of directors are composed of community residents and experts in public finance, banking, affordable housing, and climate change mitigation.
+• Governed by independent boards composed of community residents and experts in public finance, banking, affordable housing, and climate solutions;

-• Strictly regulated by the state of California and the FDIC and will operate under strict mandates to safeguard and grow municipal assets.
+• Strictly regulated by the State of California and the FDIC, and operating under mandates to safeguard and grow public funds;

-• operate for the benefit of the community instead of individual shareholders or executives.
+• Designed to operate for public benefit instead of private shareholders or executives.

 8. ISN’T IT RISKY TO PUT THE MANAGEMENT OF PUBLIC BANKS IN THE HANDS OF POLITICIANS?